Sabina321/sustainable_signals/README.md

 transformers==4.25.1

 We pre-trained several models.
 If you want to run the models other than ''Cate'', please download the folders ''distilroberta-envclaim'' and ''pre_review'', and put them in the directory ''deep_learning_package''.
+The pre-trained ''distilroberta-envclaim'' and ''pre_review'' models are open on request.

 ## Usage